esacteksab/gh-tp/README.md

 ### Extended Example

 The above example is intended to be just enough to get you started.
-If you'd like to see an example representative of a more real-world use case, one exists in the [example](./example/) directory.
+If you'd like to see an example representative of a more real-world use case, one exists in the [example](./example) directory.
 A note though, I've been unable to figure out how to put Markdown with code fences inside Markdown code fences.
-So the formatting on that example exists purely out of a need to handle the situation where I output Markdown and I'm trying to put it inside code fences.
+So the formatting on that example exists purely out of a need to handle the situation where I output Markdown, and I'm trying to put it inside code fences.
 I hope you understand and I hope I can come up with a solution long-term to better display the output of `tp`.

 ### Disable Terminal Colors